pequinj2/Comp452/README.md

 # Assignment Overviews:

-The following is just breif assignment overviews of what was basically required in each game that was developed.
+The following is just brief assignment overviews of what was basically required in each game that was developed.

 ## Assignment 1: